flux-framework/flux-core/doc/man5/flux-config-bootstrap.rst

 curve_cert
    (optional) Path to a CURVE certificate generated with :man1:`flux-keygen`.
 The certificate should be identical on all broker ranks.
 It is required for instance sizes > 1.
+The file should be owned by the instance owner (e.g. `flux` user) and only readable by that user.

 default_port
    (optional) The value is an integer port number that is substituted